Mr-Shimmer/AutoHotkey-Script/ReadMe.txt

 Usage:

-1. Use combination keys of (esc) + Arrow Keys to move cursor
+1. Use combination keys of (esc) + o, l, k, ; to move cursor
-2. Use combination keys of (esc) + Page Up to Left Click once
+2. Use combination keys of (esc) + i to Left Click once
-3. Use combination keys of (esc) + Page Down to Right Click once
+3. Use combination keys of (esc) + p to Right Click once

-4. Use combination keys of (`) + Arrow Up to Scroll Up
+4. Use combination keys of (LAlt) + e to Scroll Up
-5. Use combination keys of (`) + Arrow Down to Scroll Down
+5. Use combination keys of (LAlt) + d to Scroll Down

+9. Use combination keys of (LAlt) + o to click arrow up once
+10. Use combination keys of (LAlt) + l to click arrow down once
+11. Use combination keys of (LAlt) + k to click arrow left once
+12. Use combination keys of (LAlt) + ; to click arrow right once

-script by Mr. Shimmer for kbmouse v1
+script and guide by Mr. Shimmer for kbmouse v3 December 2021
-December 2021